suni639/fraudsters_phase3a/README.md

 The objective is to collaboratively build a global logistic regression model without sharing private data, ensuring both privacy and enhanced predictive power (I chose logistic regression due to its relative simplicity and lower computational intensity compared to other algorithms).

-Federated learning, a concept originally developed by Google, enables multiple parties to collaboratively train machine learning models while keeping their data localized.
+Federated learning, a concept originally developed by Google in 2016, enables multiple parties to collaboratively train machine learning models while keeping their data localized.
 Each institution trains its local model on its own data and then shares the encrypted model parameters on a blockchain network.
 The blockchain ensures secure, transparent, and tamper-proof sharing of model parameters.
 The Federated Learning Coordinator then aggregates these parameters using secure methods, creating a robust global model that benefits from the diverse data sources.

 This approach solves the critical problem of data privacy while fostering collaboration and innovation.
 By integrating blockchain technology, the project ensures that model updates are transparent and secure, building trust among participating institutions.
 The result is a more accurate and comprehensive predictive model that none of the institutions could have developed independently.